What's happening at Theatretech?

 Furze Platt Senior School

-Theatretech have been working with the School to design and specify a demountable theatre installation for a new Hall that is due to complete in July 2020.
+have been working with the School to design and specify a demountable theatre installation for a new Hall that was completed at the end of November 2020

-The building will be handed over to the School, whereupon the seating manufacturer Hussey Seatway will come in and install a 400 seat bench arrangement on a retractable seating unit, with a technical control platform at the rear.
-Henley Theatre Services will then install the necessary electrical cabling and containment, and an overhead rigging system to support curtain tracks, lighting bars, audio and lighting equipment etc., some of which can be de-rigged when the Hall is used for non-theatre activities.
+The Hall has a seating installation for 350+ on a retractable unit by Hussey Seatway, and a technical theatre and electrical installation installed by Henley Theatre Services, which comprises an overhead rigging system to support curtain tracks, lighting bars, audio, projection and lighting equipment etc., some of which can be de-rigged when the Hall is used for non-theatre activities.